Call Today

 Place the cap over the base and tap it down with the rubber mallet.
 This covers the ends of the screen, pulling it tight and giving your porch a finished look.
 In the future, remove the cap by gently prying it off with a screwdriver to make repairs and maintain your porch’s screens.

-If your porch has a door frame, you can purchase a screen door for less than $100, depending on the material, look, and features you want.
+If your porch has a door frame, you can purchase a screen door for $100-$200 or more, depending on the material, look, and features you want.
 Doors are available in all colors, with glass panels and various locking mechanisms, so shop around to find the one that’s right for your home.

 Should You Hire a Professional?

 In short, yes.
-Installing screen is not easy work, and if you do it wrong you’ll need to repair and maintain it constantly.
-You’d probably be better off hiring a professional and getting it done right the first time if you’re not an experienced DIYer.
+Installing screen is not easy work, and if you do it wrong, you’ll need to repair and maintain it constantly.
+You may also not be happy with the result after several days of work.
+You’d probably be better off hiring a professional and getting it done right the first time.

 Learn More About Screen Rooms